Francisco Fernández Marugán

+Career

-Marugán entered national politics at the 1982 General Election when he was elected to the Spanish Congress of Deputies representing Seville Province.
+Fernández entered national politics at the 1982 General Election when he was elected to the Spanish Congress of Deputies representing Seville Province.
 He changed districts for the 1986 election, returning to his native region of Extremadura and was elected for Badajoz Province being re-elected in all subsequent General elections in 1989, 1993, 1996, 2000, 2004 and 2008.

-Marugán has usually been identified with the "Guerrista" sector of the PSOE (which takes its name from the veteran deputy Alfonso Guerra) and in a 2005 article supported Guerra in criticising the actions of the PSOE such as entering into a tripartite Government in Catalonia.
-He is also considered a close associate of former president of Extremadura Juan Carlos Rodriguez Ibarra, also identified with the Guerrista sector.
+Fernández was usually identified with the "Guerrista" sector of the PSOE (which takes its name from the veteran deputy Alfonso Guerra) and in a 2005 article supported Guerra in criticising the actions of the PSOE such as entering into a tripartite Government in Catalonia.

+He was also considered a close associate of former president of Extremadura Juan Carlos Rodríguez Ibarra, also identified with the Guerrista sector.
 Within the PSOE he served as Secretary for Economic issues and he coordinated the PSOE campaigns for both the 1986 and 1993 General Elections.

-Following the narrow PSOE victory at the 1993 election he served as Secretary of State for Economic and Social issues in the last PSOE government of Felipe Gonzalez which lasted until the 1996 election.
+Following the narrow PSOE victory at the 1993 election he served as Secretary of State for Economic and Social issues in the last PSOE government of Felipe González which lasted until the 1996 election.

-In 1999 Marugán became involved in a shouting match with the Partido Popular minister Josep Piqué in the Spanish Congress chamber which ended with Piqué calling Marugán a "hijo de puta" (son of a bitch).
-Since 21 July 2017, he has been the acting Ombudsman of Spain.
+In 1999 Fernández became involved in a shouting match with the Partido Popular minister Josep Piqué in the Spanish Congress chamber which ended with Piqué calling Fernández an "hijo de puta" (son of a bitch).

+In June 2012 he was appointed First Deputy Ombudsman and, from 21 July 2017 to 18 November 2021, he served as acting Ombudsman of Spain.

+Personal life and death

+Fernández Marugán was married with two children.
+He died in Madrid on 30 December 2025 at the age of 79.